Cameron, Missouri: Highways

+Transit

+Intercity bus service to the city is provided by Jefferson Lines.

 Education

+All portions of Cameron are in Cameron R-I School District.
 Cameron R-I School District operates one elementary school, one intermediate school, one middle school, and Cameron High School.

 The town has a lending library, the Cameron Public Library, with 35,000 items in its collection.